 Whitening can get your smile looking its best again.
 Here at Bardon Smiles, we recommend take home whitening trays with the proven and trusted Opalescence formula.

 It also can improve the cosmetic appearance of the teeth by restoring enamel luster to create a smoother, glossier appearance.
 Studies also show patients who use this system experienced less fade back to their original tooth colour after 6 months.

 Here’s some details about our professional teeth whitening process

 - During your diagnostic visit, your dental professional will take impressions of your teeth.
 This allows your dentist to make a custom gel-holding appliance called a whitening tray.

-- At your second visit, you will be fitted with a take-home whitening tray.
-You will also be given specific instructions on how to administer the gel and how often to wear your tray.
+- You will also be given specific instructions on how to administer the gel and how often to wear your tray.

 - Follow the take-home directions and those of your dentist.

 - Continue to maintain proper oral hygiene through brushing and flossing.